raznahan/BlockchainEcosystem/README.md

 # Blockchain Ecosystem Connection Graph

-This is a web-based connection graph for blockchain ecosystem in my home country.
+This is a web-based connection graph for blockchain ecosystem in my home country, developed using ASP.NET MVC.

 ## Preview